xanny-projects/dragon/CONTRIBUTING.md

-# Contributing to xanny
+# Contributing to Dragon

-We would love for you to contribute to `xanny` and help make it even better than it is today!
+We would love for you to contribute to `Dragon` and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 <!--* [Code of Conduct](#coc)-->